 What is the base rate?

-It’s the rate the Bank of England charges other banks and other lenders when they borrow money.
-The base rate influences the interest rates that many lenders charge for the mortgages and loans and other types of credit they offer to consumers.
+It’s the rate the Bank of England charges other banks and other lenders when they borrow money, and it’s currently 0.75%.
+The base rate influences the interest rates that many lenders charge for mortgages, loans and other types of credit they offer people.
 For example, our rates often rise and fall in line with the base rate, but this isn’t guaranteed.
-The base rate recently increased from 0.25% to 0.50%.
 You can visit the Bank of England website to find out how it decides the base rate.

 Why does the base rate change?